Table of Contents

 Nepean ICU is a highly specialised unit that looks after patients with potentially life-threatening conditions.
 It is staffed with highly trained nurses and medical specialists and holds 24 beds which is divided into two pods: ICU 1 (Beds 1-12) and ICU 2 (Beds 13-24).

 Due to the complex nature of the ICU environment and to uphold our patients’ safety, the unit is closed off by automatic swinging doors.
 It is operated by the administrative staff and requires you to use the outside intercom to inform us who you are and why you are visiting.
 Please be respectful to our staff and understand that you may be asked to wait in the waiting room while we care for your loved one.
-Please to not walk into the unit without buzzing first.
+Please do not walk into the unit without buzzing first.

-When a patient comes into the ICU there is often assessments and tests that need to be attended to immediately in order to determine what is wrong and provide treatment.
+When a patient comes into the ICU there are often assessments and tests that need to be attended to immediately in order to determine what is wrong and provide treatment.
 The priority is to take care of them and provide life support.
 The medical staff may not have the answers you need as soon as you would like.
 We appreciate that you may feel frustrated as you are asked to wait.
 Please know that we will do our best to keep you updated when we can.

 Visiting Times

-The care your loved one during their stay in the ICU can take up most of the day.
+The care of your loved one during their stay in the ICU can take up most of the day.
 Therefore, our visiting hours are limited from 10am to 8pm.
 We encourage you to spend time with your loved one and we would love to talk with your family about what works best for spending time in the unit.

 Due to space restrictions within the bedspace as well as most of our patients being critically unwell, we are only able to accommodate 3 visitors at one time.
 Rest and sleep are important for recovery.
 Frequent shorter visits may be more beneficial than lengthy ones.